Chopper's Kingdom on the Island of Strange Animals is the third One Piece film in the long-running franchise.

 - Musical Assassin: Butler who can use his violin to mind control animals called Horn Eaters to do his bidding (which oddly affects Luffy as well) as well as wields a tambourine shaped ax.

 - Playing Against Type: In-universe and meta example: Normally Zoro and Sanji would battle the swordsman and martial artist respectively in the Big Bad's Quirky Mini Boss Squad.
-However in this one it's reversed with Zoro goes up against Hot Dog, a man who attacks with kicks while Sanji fights Heaby, a swordsman.
+In this movie, it's reversed — Zoro goes up against Hot Dog, a man who attacks with kicks, while Sanji fights Heaby, a swordsman.
 After defeating their respective opponents, both Straw Hats say their opponent's attacks could never match up with their crewmate's.

 - Raised by Wolves: Mobambi was taken in by a Lion-Qilin hybrid animal after he wound up shipwrecked on the island.

 - Whip Sword: Heaby's weapon of choice.
-According to Sanji, that's nothing compared to Zoro's.
+According to Sanji, it's nothing compared to Zoro's.

 - You Killed My Father: Mobambi to Butler.